smartdevicelink/sdl_evolution/proposals/NNNN-Keyboard-Enhancements.md

 >Another example would be an app using a numeric keypad for payments.
 If we consider this use case of entering amount for payment, the app would expect a decimal separator on a numeric keyboard.
 Now, since different countries use a different decimal separator, users would expect decimal separator used for their country to be shown at the root level of keyboard layout.

-In both of the above examples, if a special character; which an app expects, is not shown at the root level of a keyboard,the user needs to find it in symbols' page or sub-levels of a keyboard.
+In both of the above examples, if a special character, which an app expects, is not shown at the root level of a keyboard, the user needs to find it in symbols' page or sub-levels of a keyboard.

 It would be convenient for users and desirable for app partners, if an app can configure special characters, accepted as input value in text fields, at the root level of Keyboard.